sguo429/REGEM/README.md

    --out
 	Full path and extension to where REGEM output results.
         Default: regem.out
+   --output-style
+     Modifies the output of GEM.
+Must be one of the following:
+	minimum: Output the summary statistics for only the GxE and marginal G terms.
+        meta: 'minimum' output plus additional fields for the main G and any GxCovariate terms.
+               For a robust analysis, additional columns for the model-based summary statistics will be included.
+        full: 'meta' output plus additional fields needed for re-analyses of a subset of interactions.
+	Default: minimum

 Phenotype File Options:
    --exposure-names
-	One or more column names in the phenotype file naming the exposure(s) to be included in interaction tests.
+	One or more column names in the input file naming the exposure(s) to be included in interaction tests.
    --int-covar-names
-	Any column names in the phenotype file naming the covariate(s) for which interactions should be included for adjustment (mutually exclusive with --exposure-names).
+	Any column names in the input file naming the covariate(s) for which interactions should be included for adjustment (mutually exclusive with --exposure-names).

-Filtering Options:
-   --maf
-	Threshold to filter variants based on the minor allele frequency.
-        Default: 0.001
-   --miss-geno-cutoff
-	Threshold to filter variants based on the missing genotype rate.
-        Default: 0.05
 ```
 </details>